Lucabr01/Computer-Vision-project/README.md

 Despite operating at a lower average bitrate, it produces a higher PSNR and better SSIM, indicating a more efficient use of the latent information.
 This highlights the effectiveness of the refinement networks and the temporal context, which significantly reduce the residual error and improve compression efficiency beyond the original DVC architecture.

+*NOTE:* DVC in his paper evaluate on HEVC too, for us with limited computational resources it is not feasible.
+The UVG test on our limited GPU runned for more than 20h at 0.43 fps (more than 42000 frames to be compressed).
+Not to mention that CompressAI's entropy model does not run well on gpu so the task get slower and slower.

 ## 4.1 Final Evaluation on Vimeo-90k

 We performed a final evaluation of our proposed architecture on the entire **Vimeo-90k Test Set** (7,824 sequences).
 The results demonstrate that our architecture possesses an exceptional capability for preserving structural details even at extremely low bitrates, significantly outperforming the baseline DVC architecture.